Commutativity in the Algorithmic Lovasz Local Lemma: Examples of commutative resampling oracles for non-Cartesian spaces

-In this section we show that resampling oracles for permutations used in~\cite{Harris:permutations,HarveyVondrak15} and for perfect matchings in complete graphs used in~\cite{HarveyVondrak15} are strongly commutative.
-To prove this, we find it easier to take an indirect approach: first, we will describe a generic route for constructing atomic multigraphs, then apply it to permutations and matchings and prove weak commutativity.
+To prove commutativity of the oracles mentioned earlier, we find it easier to take an indirect approach: first, we will describe a generic route for constructing atomic multigraphs, then apply it to permutations and matchings and prove weak commutativity.
 We will then see that the resulting resampling procedure coincides with that in~\cite{Harris:permutations,HarveyVondrak15}.

 The constructed multigraph will satisfy the following property: for each flaw $f$ there exists constant $A_f$ such that $|A(f,\sigma)|=A_f$ all $\sigma\in f$.
 Thus, $\rho(\sigma'|f,\sigma)=\frac{1}{A_f}$ for $\sigma'\in A(f,\sigma)$, and so weak commutativity will imply strong commutativity.